AllanMoorhouse23/CSharp-Code-Snippets/README.md

 # CSharp-Code-Snippets
-Snippets of C# code pulled from various projects
+Snippets of C# code pulled from various projects.
+Feel free to use any code